 The incident lit a fire under Mantle, who went on a tear for the next month.
 By late August, after playing 40 games for Kansas City, Mantle was batting .361 with 11 home runs and 60 RBIs, and was recalled by the Yankees.
 Upon his return, he was assigned uniform number 7, which he would wear for the next 18 years.
 In the final 27 games of the season, Mantle hit .284 with six home runs and 20 RBIs.

 The Yankees clinched the American League pennant on September 28 and faced the crosstown New York Giants in the World Series.
-In the sixth inning of Game Two, Giants rookie Willie Mays hit a fly ball toward right-center field, halfway between Mantle and DiMaggio.
+In the fifth inning of Game Two, Giants rookie Willie Mays hit a fly ball toward right-center field, halfway between Mantle and DiMaggio.
 Mantle sprinted toward the ball and so did DiMaggio, each looking up as they closed in for what appeared to be a certain head-on collision.
 Just before Mantle reached the ball, however, he heard DiMaggio call, “I got it.”
 Mantle stopped short from a full sprint, and in doing so, caught his spikes on the rubber cover of a drain pipe in the outfield and dropped to the ground.

 Fans and players who saw him collapse from a distance said that it looked as if Mantle had been shot.
 Writhing in pain on the outfield grass, he was comforted by the usually cold and aloof DiMaggio: “Are you all right?
 Don’t move.
 They’re bringing a stretcher.”10 Trainers rushed to the scene and carried Mantle off the field amid the eerie silence of a stunned crowd.